Tour Our Berkshires House

 Join us for a complimentary beverage of your choice under the canopy of century old trees or in the common room by the fire place.

-All guest rooms have new amenities such as Schiffman mattresses & box springs, fine linens, white terry cloth robes and comfy LL Bean down comforters.
+All guest rooms have amenities such as Schiffman mattresses and box springs, fine linens, white terry cloth robes and comfy LL Bean down comforters.

 Staveleigh House History

-In 2001, Ali became the very proud new owner of the inn whose original structure was first built for a young minister from Dartmouth in 1818.
-That minister, James Bradford, was the third pastor of Old Parish Church, and he lived there for 25 years with his wife and seven children.
+Chris and Mike are the new owners of the inn whose original structure was first built for a young minister from Dartmouth in 1818.
+That minister, James Bradford, was the third pastor of Old Parish Church.
+He lived there for 25 years with his wife and seven children.
 The original building, which was a plain colonial, was half the size of the current house.